BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/medium-and-form.md

 ipd.Audio(audio_path)
 ```

-In a musical piece, any tone can, in principle, follow or can be combined with any other tone except the form of the music piece "decides" otherwise.
+In music, any tone could, in theory, follow any other---except that the form of the piece imposes constraints.
-Importantly, music functions as communication only for those who can recognize (and inform each other about) the difference between medium and form; only those who can hear the uncoupled space within the played music; only those who listen and recognize that, through its tonality, the music makes much more sounds possible than normally expected but it is disciplined by the form.
+The experience of music as communication arises only for those who can distinguish form from medium---who can recognize not only **what is played** but **what could have been played instead**.
+Musical meaning thus arises from the tension between constraint and possibility---between *realized form* and the *unmarked space* of alternatives.

 >Art establishes rules of inclusion that serves the difference of medium and form as medium. -- Niklas Luhmann

-A *(second-order) medium* can be the difference of medium and form.
-I think this statement is crucial because it explains why we have certain rules, e.g. music theory, despite art forming a medium to create alternative versions of reality.
-These rules are contingent, that is, they could be very different but they are necessary to mark the outside (and with it the inside).
-Rules exclude and include at the same time thus establish the possibility of making a difference.
-What we call objects are in fact differences.
-*Differentiation* and *indication* go hand in hand {cite}`brown:1969`.
-Pointing to a chair and calling it 'chair' is not a representational operation in the sense that we are naming an object.
-Instead it is an act of *differentiation* and *indication*---there are no objects, only differences.
-A form might establish a medium of art by using it for the purpose of expression.
-In other words, the difference between medium and form can function as a medium.
-It can be the *released possibility* for the combination of mediums and forms for the forming through *communication*.
-The more rigid form forces through greater flexibility but it is at risk of failing, it can be criticized, surpassed, or put into the museum.

-Luhmann further argues that the art system (as a social system), like any social system, differentiates itself from its environment.
-It is no longer part of religion or politics but does its own thing on its own terms.
-In the cold world of functional differentiation, it serves a specific and unique function within society.
-This naturally leads to the question of what function the art system actually fulfils?
-A question we cannot answer here.

-However, we can point out a precondition for the functional differentiation of the art system, that is, *second-order observation*.
-One has to be able to observe what others observe.
-Through second-order observation, the concrete bond between observer and artwork "as it is" dissolves.
-An artwork signals to the observer that it earns attention.
-If you observe an artwork, you can speculate about the artist's intention.
-You can observe that others have their interpretation and you know that they know that you know about this fact.
-They know that you can observe their interpretation and they can observe yours.
-At the same time, the artist is aware of this too and it might prompt the artist to talk about her work.
-Communication about works of art and the artwork itself are interdependent.
-There is no art without communication and one can only communicate about art if there is an artwork to talk about.
-This strange loop, this self-referential relation, sets the system of art in motion.
-In a typical Luhmannian fashion (inspired by Spencer-Brown's concept of *re-entry* {cite}`brown:1969`): the paradox becomes a generator in time!

-The constructive liberties of such a social system are solely grounded in communication.
-If communication 'happens' everything else is secondary.
-Crucial is the condition of symbolic generalization, that is, **the property of the medium to exceed the diversity of things** and the condition of **unification** to enable communication.
-If art does not exceed the diversity of things, there is nothing worth communicating about and if there is no unification, sense and language fail as medium of communication---dissolution and recombination enable diversity and the selection of the particular.

-Information can only be transmitted if the artwork could be different and *that which is not* is always also indicated by *that which is*.
-The artwork fixes all possibilities and we can talk about reasons why it is constructed or performed this way and not any other way.
-This seems consistent with the information theory of Claude Shannon {cite}`shannon:1948`.
-To communicate about art we have to be aware of these liberties and we have to use them because, again, to gain information one has to eliminate uncertainty---artworks have to surprise us.

-By the *re-entry* {cite}`brown:1969` communication about art can become a form of art.
-Acknowledging the properties of the medium, events within the system of art have to be loosely coupled and there have to exist plenty of them.
-This includes the system of art itself!
-Consequently, art will be mocked by observers, exhibitors, buyers, and, in the end, by itself.
-Dissolution can become an end in itself thus the medium no longer serves the form but the form serves the medium.
-In that stage, form wants to show that it is in fact a medium.
-For an observer, this kind of art is paradoxical.
-Luhmann remarks that this path is narrow but the consideration of the dissolution of paradoxes can become fruitful.

-It is plausible that there are limits to art determined by the limits of "natural" mediums, e.g., what we can see and hear.
-But what are the limits of art with respect to society?
-If a piece of art shows "facts" realistically, it indicates its flipside, its unmarked space, its contingency: reality could be different.
-Therefore, we should be careful to judge the motionless dance, the toneless music, or the empty canvas.
-These works of art rely on second-order observation and the re-entry.
-But it is a risky business!
-Whether these works are recognized as art is contingent.

-Can we conclude that the form of art is an artwork?
-Luhmann understands the artwork as **communication of order** in a form arrangement which does not happen by itself.
-However, art does not utilize the medium to transmit a real order of the real world to the senses.
-Instead, art forms its mediums to create a **contingent alternative version of reality**.
-It does this by exploring the different possibilities of ordering elements within the medium.
-Through art, we can explore new possibilities of the acoustic and optical world and make them available and experiential.
-Thereby we gain more non-obvious possible ways of ordering the world.

-Here we should ask how an artwork might achieves this effect?
-Luhmann uses the concept of the *marked* and *unmarked space* introduced by Spencer-Brown's *Laws of Form* {cite}`brown:1969`.
-Looking at the artwork one can see a marked space but also the other side, the unmarked space.
-The unmarked space indicate an infinite amount of possibilities which can not be fixed in place.
-Beginning an artwork consists of a first step, which leads from an unmarked into the marked space.
-This establishes a border by crossing it {cite}`luhmann:1997`.
-Luhmann continues by emphasising that the specificity of art forms is based on the fact that the determination of one side does not completely leave open what can happen on the other side.
-It does not determine the other side, but it removes the determination of the other side from whimsy.
-What can occur there must fit, if not the impression of a discord, an error, a disturbance is to arise {cite}`luhmann:1997`.
+This suggests that **the difference between medium and form can itself become a medium**---a space of released possibility for future differentiations.
+**Art requires rules not to constrain creativity, but to make distinctions legible**.
+These rules are contingent (they could be different) but necessary: they establish a boundary between inside and outside, between form and its other.
+In Luhmann's Spencer-Brown–inspired terminology, objects are nothing more than distinctions: a chair is not a thing in itself but a difference drawn and indicated.
+Thus, indication and differentiation go hand in hand {cite}`brown:1969`.
+When we name something (a chair, a sound, an image), we do not refer to an object; we enact a form, marking one side and excluding another.
+Art, in this sense, manipulates forms and mediates between their inclusions and exclusions, continually creating the space for alternative realities.

+The art system, like any modern social system, is functionally differentiated---it operates independently from religion, law, politics, or science.
+It has its own function (to make perception communicable), its own code (art / non-art), and its own symbolic medium (aesthetic experience).
+But what makes such functional autonomy possible is the capacity for second-order observation: the ability to observe how others observe.
+Once observers reflect not only on the artwork but on other observations of it, the direct bond between artist, work, and viewer dissolves.
+You may ask what the artist meant, but you also know that others may interpret the work differently---and they know that you know that they know.
+This reflexivity transforms art into a self-referential system, sustained by recursive communication: artworks prompt interpretation; interpretations prompt counter-interpretations.

+This is where Luhmann deploys the concept of re-entry from Laws of Form {cite}`brown:1969`:

+>A distinction can be reintroduced into the space it originally divided.

+Communication about art becomes a form of art, and vice versa.
+The system observes itself and thus perpetuates its evolution.
+Importantly, this recursion doesn't demand "truth" or stable meaning.
+All it requires is that communication continues.

+In line with information theory {cite}`shannon:1948`, a communication event must involve contingency: the receiver must be able to ask why this and not something else?
+The same applies to art.
+An artwork must be surprising, not arbitrary.
+It must be contingent---other arrangements were possible---and yet compelling in its current form.
+If an artwork has no form, no differentiation, no surprise---then nothing is communicated.

+This logic applies not only to artworks but to the system of art itself.
+The system can mock itself, recode its own distinctions, or dissolve forms back into mediums.
+At this point, form becomes a commentary on form—art that exposes its own contingency.
+This is risky.
+Without enough loose coupling---without room for difference---the system collapses into tautology.
+Yet when done successfully, the form demonstrates that it could also be a medium, offering possibilities for recombination, reinterpretation, or historical transformation.

+Luhmann ultimately defines the artwork as a communication of order---not in the sense of transmitting the world's structure, but in constructing an alternative version of reality.
+The artwork fixes possibilities---it marks one side of the form---but in doing so it points to the unmarked space, the realm of what could have been.
+This concept derives from Spencer-Brown's notion of distinction:

+>To distinguish is to mark a space and, in doing so, create its other and a boundary.

+The beginning of an artwork is such a distinction---it opens up form by crossing from the unmarked into the marked.
+The subsequent development of the work must maintain internal coherence: what follows must "fit," not logically, but aesthetically.
+If something feels out of place, we register it as a disturbance---an error in the logic of the form.
+As Luhmann writes:

+>The specificity of art forms is based on the fact that the determination of one side does not leave open what can happen on the other side.
+>It does not determine it fully, but it removes it from whimsy. -- Luhmann {cite}`luhmann:1997`

 ## Code as Form

-A computer program can be seen as a collection of commands or statements of advice.
+A computer program can be understood as a structured form, composed within the medium of a programming language.
-Computer scientists, like me, emphasise the humanist perspective that a programming language is an inherently precise and rigid medium of expression.
-Different from natural languages, programming languages are unambiguous.
-Any syntactical error will lead to non-execution (compiled code) or an abrubt termination (interpreted code)---the computer stops making sense of the given advice.
+As a collection of operations with a specific syntax and semantics, code functions much like a formalized artwork---it creates order out of the open combinatorial space that the language makes possible.

+From a humanistic standpoint, programming languages are often seen as precise instruments of expression.
+Unlike natural languages, they are designed to be unambiguous: a syntactic error leads to a failed compilation or abrupt termination.
-From this rigidity and formality, programmers extrapolate the believe that if they can implement something, they really understand it.
+From this rigidity, programmers often extrapolate a broader epistemological claim---that if a system can be implemented, it must be understood.

-The reasoning goes like the following:
+The reasoning proceeds as follows:

 1. **Major premise:** Programming languages are unambiguous.
-2. **Implication:** Therefore, if one writes a program, it will do something particular
-3. **Implication:** Therefore, if the idea that should be realized is vague, i.e., the programmer has no particular result in mind, the program won't do what she or he wants.
+2. **Implication:** A valid program yields a deterministic behavior.
+3. **Implication:** To write a correct program, one must know what result is desired.
-4. **Conclusion:** A correct program proofs the clarity of the programmers idea.
+4. **Conclusion:** The implementation proves the clarity of thought.

-It is true that one has to be very precise with respect to syntax.
-No spelling or punctuation errors are allowed.
-But it is perfectly false that this makes programmers have a precise idea of what their program will do.
-It is especially false to assume that programmers just write down their idea from start to finish much like it is false to believe that painters, poets or writers realize their idea from start to finish.
-The whole progess is contingent.
-Each steps narrows down what can come next.

-Look at the following algorithm.
-I assume that, for most readers, it is very unclear what the algorithm computes.
+While it is true that programming requires syntactic precision, the belief that programs reflect fully formed, pre-existing ideas is a myth.
+Programming is not simply the transcription of thought into code.
+Rather, **it is a process of contingent selection within the medium of code**, constrained by its grammar and toolsets.

+Consider the following example---a Newton-Raphson algorithm to approximate $\sqrt{2}$.
+The code is formally correct, but without interpretation, its meaning is not apparent.

 ```{prf:algorithm} Newton's Algorithm to Approximate $\sqrt{2}$
 :label: alg-newton